xvik/dropwizard-guicey/src/doc/docs/getting-started.md

         rootPath: '/rest/*'
     ```

-Resource is a guice bean, so you can use guice injection here.
-To accessing request specific
+Resource is a guice bean, so you can use guice injection inside it.
+To access request specific
 objects like request, response, jersey `javax.ws.rs.core.UriInfo` etc. use `Provider`:

 ```java